Last Updated: July 31, 2024

 United States of America

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Family
+4. Family

-What was Geraldine Ferraro's Net Worth?
+What Was Geraldine Ferraro's Net Worth?

 Early Life

 Beginning in 1947, Ferraro attended and lived at the parochial Marymount Academy in Tarrytown, New York, using income from a family rental property in Italy to pay the tuition.
 She graduated from the school in 1952 and then attended Marymount Manhattan College with a scholarship.
-She received her Bachelor of Arts in English in 1956, becoming the first woman in her family to gain a college degree.
-She also passed the city exam to become a licensed teacher and worked for a while before she became dissatisfied with the job and decided to attend law school.
+She received her Bachelor of Arts in English in 1956, becoming the first woman in her family to earn a college degree.
+Geraldine also passed the city exam to become a licensed teacher and worked for a while before she became dissatisfied with the job and decided to attend law school.
 She earned her law degree from Fordham University School of Law in 1960.
 She was one of only two women in her graduating class.

 Career

 Ferraro began her career working part-time as a civil lawyer in her husband's real estate firm while also raising her children.
 She also got involved with local political clubs and was elected president of the Queens County Women's Bar Association in 1970.
-Her first full-time political job came in January of 1974 when she was appointed Assistant District Attorney for Queens County, New York by her cousin, District Attorney Nicholas Ferraro.
+Her first full-time political job came in January 1974 when she was appointed Assistant District Attorney for Queens County, New York, by her cousin, District Attorney Nicholas Ferraro.
 She was named head of the Special Victims Bureau in 1977 and became a strong advocate for abused children.
 In 1978, she was admitted to the U.S. Supreme Court Bar.

-In 1978, Ferraro decided to run for election to the U.S. House of Representatives for the seat from New York's 9th Congressional District.
+In 1978, Geraldine decided to run for election to the U.S. House of Representatives for the seat from New York's 9th Congressional District.
 In the race, she faced two better-known rivals but ended up winning the three-way primary with 53% of the vote.
 She then won the general election by defeating Republican Alfred A. DelliBovi by ten points.

 Getty Images

 In terms of presidential politics, Ferraro was also active in that realm.
 She served as one of the deputy chairs for the 1980 Carter-Mondale campaign and then served actively on the Hunt Commission, which is credited with having been the prime agent behind the creation of superdelegates.
-She was Chairwoman of the Platform Committee for the 1984 Democratic National Convention, the first woman to ever hold that position.
+Geraldine was Chairwoman of the Platform Committee for the 1984 Democratic National Convention, the first woman to ever hold that position.

 While in Congress, Ferraro focused much of her attention on equity for women in the areas of wages, pensions, and retirement plans.
 In 1984, she championed the pension equity law that would improve benefits for people who left work for long periods of time and then returned, as was typical of women.
 She also worked on some environmental issues and spoke about foreign policy issues after a congressional trip to Nicaragua.
-In total, Ferraro served three two-year terms, as she was re-elected in 1980 and in 1982.
+In total, Geraldine served three two-year terms, as she was re-elected in 1980 and in 1982.

-In 1984, Democratic presidential candidate, Walter Mondale, announced that he had selected Ferraro to be his vice presidential running mate.
+In 1984, Democratic presidential candidate Walter Mondale announced that he had selected Ferraro to be his vice presidential running mate.
 She was the first woman in history to run for vice president on a major party ticket.
 She gained immediate large-scale media attention after the announcement.
 Not all of it was positive, as her family's finances came under scrutiny, especially that of her husband's.
-In August of 1984, Ferrero announced that her husband would not be releasing his tax returns, despite having previously promised that he would.
+In August of 1984, Ferrero announced that her husband would not be releasing his tax returns despite having previously promised that he would.
 The announcement dominated the news cycle.
 Later, the couple changed their mind and did release the return, though the public was still troubled by the issue, which proved to overshadow many other issues in the presidential debate that year.
 Ultimately, the Mondale/Ferraro ticket lost in the general election by a landslide to Republicans Ronald Reagan and George H. W. Bush.
 Ferraro later ran for a Senate seat but lost.
 She tried again in 1998 but lost as well, bringing an end to her political career.

 Family